mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 There I was, logged the heck in as Tony Abbott.
 And for all I know, everyone else who saw his Instagram post was right there with me.

 But, well, let's not get carried away[^carriedaway].
-I'd only logged in.
 The flight was in the past, so I couldn't change anything.

 [^carriedaway]: hahahahahahahahaha